Project-Cepi/project-cepi.github.io/docs/intro.md

 Cepi is an open-source MMORPG with a heavy focus on large-scale interactions and exploration.

-However, this wiki is not for an indepth explination on the gameplay, but rather for the toolset that allows for content creation on the Cepi platform.
+However, this wiki is not for an indepth explanation on the gameplay, but rather for the toolset that allows for content creation on the Cepi platform.

 ## Tools